-In September, I will join her at her 16th Century hameau in southern France.
-We will sit on the sunny terrace near an ancient walnut tree and raise our glasses to Katherine Mansfield - our muse.
+In September, I will visit her at her 16th Century hameau in southern France.
+We will sit on her sunny terrace under the shade of an ancient walnut tree and raise our glasses to Katherine Mansfield - our Muse.

 "I started reading "The Drummer's Widow" two days ago, and only put it down when there was something else I absolutely had to do.
 It's a wonderful book.
 The author's inside knowledge of the music business - its magic and its madness - and her deep understanding of love, loss, and life make it soar.
 A courageous book, beautifully written.
 Highly recommended."